Dieter1978/Calc_Assignment/DieterSchmid_T1A3/README.md

 ## Implementation

 Trello was used as project management software to track build of the features.
+The Trello board can be found here : https://trello.com/b/3fa8MKts/calcy-the-calculator-program

 ![Trello Screen Shot 1](./Images/Shot1.png)
 ![Trello Screen Shot 2](./Images/Shot2.png)